-Enquiries regarding application procedures and details of courses should be made to: The Secretary, Department of Linguistics, Room A208, John Henry Newman Building,
+Enquiries regarding application procedures and details of courses should be made to:

-University College Dublin, Belfield, Dublin 4 (telephone: +353-1-7168105) before 30 June in the year for which entry is sought.

-Application from overseas graduates should be made before 1 May of the year of entry.
+The Secretary Department of Linguistics Room A208, John Henry Newman Building University College Dublin Belfield, Dublin 4 before 30th June in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.

-Higher Diploma in Mathematical Science (HDipMaSc)
+Higher Diploma in Mathematical Science (HDipMaSc) Programme Code: ARHDF0012

-The diploma course is full-time for one year and the course content consists of subject matter from the honours degree course in either Mathematics or Mathematical Physics.
+The Diploma course is full-time for one year and the course content consists of subject matter from the Honours Degree course in either Mathematics or Mathematical Physics.
 There will be a Mathematics stream and a Mathematical Physics stream.